SaudAljaloud/SparqlLogAnalysis/README.md

 > mvn clean install
 > mvn dependency:copy-dependencies

+**How to use:**
+There are different tasks that can be done the logs (you may want to have a look into the paper, see below).
+I've tried to tide up the code into a generic interface.

+run and follow the help within the command.
+> ./Universal.sh

 **Licensing:**
 This code is licensed under the MIT License attached in the parent directory.